plasmadancom/HAT-GUI/README.md

 ## Add Your Own Board

 Fork this repository and copy any existing board within /src and change it your board name.
 Your directory will contain a board.php file which details everything about your board.
-The pinout is set up in php array format, change this to your board's pinout and modify the stylesheet to display your board as you like.
+The pinout is set up in php array format, change this to your board's pinout and modify the stylesheet to display your board.
 See notes within board.php for configuration details.

 You can use your own version of the easy installer to streamline installation of your custom board onto your Pi, simply edit install.sh and change GITHUB_USERNAME to your own.